-It is generally understood that prima-facie anticompetitive conduct can be justified if it has a legitimate purpose and is necessary to achieve such purpose.
+It is generally understood that prima-facie anti-competitive conduct can be justified if it has a legitimate purpose and is necessary to achieve such purpose.
 According to past cases, examples of such legitimate purpose are exclusion of unqualified or improper undertakings or products/services, assurance of incentives to promote innovation, efficiencies and public welfare.
+The Exclusionary

-The Exclusionary Private Monopolisation Guidelines (as of 28 October 2009) explicitly indicate that the JFTC considers factors such as efficiencies and safety and health assurance when assessing whether the conduct in question creates a "substantial restraint of competition" and the Guidelines Concerning Distribution Systems and Business Practices as of 16 June 2017 also have a similar gist.
+Private Monopolisation Guidelines explicitly indicate that the JFTC considers factors such as efficiencies and safety and health assurance when assessing whether the conduct in question creates a 'substantial restraint of competition'.